programs for healthy living

 SENIORS living on a very low fixed income.

-More than just a roof over their heads, we provide a multitude of programs and services to enhance their quality of living and help them age in place.
+More than just a roof over their heads, we provide a multitude of programs and services to enhance their quality of living and help them age with dignity.
 At the same time, we work diligently within affordable housing coalitions to raise the alarm that more development is needed.

 Fellowship Square contracts with the US Department of Housing and Urban Development (HUD) to cover expenses associated with each property including overall property management, mortgages, construction costs, building maintenance, taxes, insurance, and rent subsidies.
 The housing contracts with HUD require Fellowship Square to meet federal regulations pertaining to income profiles of residents.
 Residents’ rents are no more than 30% of their annual income.